chenmingyong0423/go-mongox-doc/docs/en/contribute.md

 - **Submit Pull Request:** After completing your contribution and passing local tests, submit a `Pull Request` to the main branch of this repository.
 Clearly describe your modifications and reference any associated `Issue` in the `PR` description if applicable.

-## Participate in Writing Documentation for go-mongox
+## Participate in Writing Documentation for go mongox
 - Submit `Pull Requests` on [GitHub](https://github.com/chenmingyong0423/go-mongox-doc/pulls) to fix documentation errors or add new documentation.